kit-ipe/dqdk/README.md

 ptp -i eth0 -m
 phc2sys -s eth0 -c CLOCK_REALTIME -O 0
 ```
 Run DQDK in debug mode to measure latencies.
+Make sure all NIC offloading capabilities are enabled and working properly, otherwise a kernel panic occurs and the server needs restarting.
+Disable ntpd, chronyd, systemd-timesyncd and systemd-timedated services because they will conflict with ptp4l.

 ## TRISTAN Results